Support Social Economy

 • Strengthen the role of SE in international cooperation.

-ARE YOU A MEP?
+ARE YOU AN MEP?

 Support the renewal of the Social Economy Intergroup and the appointment of a commissioner for Social Economy!